 The creative energy in the air was contagious.
 Having not seen a glorious golden hour for quite some time, I relished the experience even though at times, I felt myself getting a bit seasick from the occasional swaying.

 As the sun dipped into the horizon, giving off its last few glares, I tried to enjoy the moment and calm my monkey mind.
 I waited for the moment the sun went down and the sky blazed golden.
-I let myself to shoot a few more photos and then waited a bit until the golden light turned into the blue hour.
+I let myself shoot a few more photos and then waited a bit until the golden light turned into the blue hour.

 It is this in-between that I loved seeing more.
-The sky painted with an array of subtle colors, the light competing with the oncoming darkness, and the moon claiming its rightful place in the sky.
+The sky is painted with an array of subtle colors, the light competing with the oncoming darkness, and the moon claiming its rightful place in the sky.
 It was like the ending to a song, the melody slowing down, making you feel all the emotions that the earlier intense notes gave you.

 Dinner was surprisingly catered by Four Seasons Doha.
 Five-star dining on a boat!
 How luxe is that, right?
-The buffet spread, although limited, were filling and tasty.
+The buffet spread, although limited, was filling and tasty.
 For my picks, I definitely enjoyed the Roasted Chicken and Mashed Potato, Grilled Catch of the Day with Saffron Cream Sauce, and the Pesto Marinated Grilled Vegetables Lasagna.